-1. That the Committee recommend to Council to accept the invitation of opting in to the PSAA sector led option for the appointment of external auditors for the period 2023/24 to 2027/28.
+1. That the Council accept the invitation of opting in to the PSAA sector led option for the appointment of external auditors for the period 2023/24 to 2027/28 as recommended by the Governance and Audit Committee.

 IMPLICATIONS

 Legal: Under The Local Audit and Accountability Act 2014 and the Local Audit (Appointing Person) Regulations 2015, the Secretary of State has specified PSAA as an appointing person for principal local government and police bodies for audits.